 - After one prior drug conviction: At least 15 days in prison, not to exceed two years, and fined at least $2500, or both.

 - After two or more prior drug convictions: At least 90 days in prison, not to exceed three years, and fine of at least $5000, or both.

 A summary of federal trafficking (distribution) penalties for substances covered by the Controlled Substances Act can be found on the Drug Enforcement Administration website at https://www.dea.gov/.

-Students who are concerned about their use of alcohol or other drugs may speak with a counselor in Counseling Services for an assessment.
-Counseling Services are confidential and the staff therapist will recommend options for risk reduction, treatment and recovery.
+Students who are concerned about their use of alcohol or other drugs may speak with a counselor in the Wellness Center for an assessment.
+Counseling and Psychological Services at the Wellness Center are confidential and the staff therapist will recommend options for risk reduction, treatment and recovery.
 Students can find information on the health risks of illicit drugs here.